 September is National Childhood Obesity Month.
 Let me begin by revealing that this is a personal theme for me: I struggled with being overweight during my childhood and into my adulthood.
 Sometime around 3rd or 4th grade, I gained a greater amount of weight than I was able to keep up with.
 The name-calling, shaming and criticisms toward me followed – often by the people closest to me – “nerd”, “look at those love handles”, “ripple” – and I became more defensive of these attacks as I grew.
 I could never understand the statement, “sticks and stones may break my bones but words will never hurt me” – because hurt was what I felt.
 My self-esteem was stifled and I grew distrustful of others.
 I shifted my attention to my studies, because this was an area in which I could excel with a little more effort, maybe to the detriment of my body – not that this had to be the formula.
 Though, I made it through those challenging years “on a wing and a prayer” thanks to strong supportive figures in my life, who showed tenacity and dedication.

 As a child, I often visualized what would it be like to be healthy and fit – but missed the mark.
 I had a few short successes (one was when I literally had my mouth wired shut, preventing solid food from entering!).
 As an adult, I sought to find the “missing link” in my understanding of how to become healthy, and this ultimately propelled me toward medical school.
 My mother was diagnosed with diabetes when she was in her early forties, and as I learned from medical books, I recall myself getting frustrated with all the complications that diabetes causes.
 I grew fearful of my state of health – but I had some bumps in the road – reasons to postpone.
 I had to study for boards; I had to prepare a talk to give to residents and faculty; I had to work a week of long hours, seeing patients who were worse off than me.
 In my early thirties, I took a chance.
 I bulldozed past my dislikes and hang-ups about eating the “right” foods, maybe equipped with a little knowledge after my training of what healthy foods were.
-I ate whole foods and I turned down breaded foods, past, soda and deserts.
+I ate whole foods and I turned down breaded foods, pasta, soda and desserts.
 I was able to finally lose weight — not just the 10 pounds that I dreamed of — but 60 pounds!
 I felt so many changes come over my body through this gradual process and I felt like I got my life back on the path of health – only to realize that I was still a ways from being WELL.
 Is WELLNESS even attainable?

 I am reminded of a story that goes like this: There were three hikers walking along a river — one of them sees someone gesturing for help in the river — one hiker jumps in to save the person and brings them ashore.
 Another hiker discovered yet another person struggling to stay afloat in the water.
 While that hiker jumps in to save them, the third hiker decides to head up along the banks of the river to discover the source of the problem – to discover the dock that had broken with many people struggling to stay on.

-That is my goal in writing about childhood obesity in a children’s short story, Pepe finds his way.
+That is my goal in writing about childhood obesity in a children’s short story, Pepe Finds His Way.
 The main character of the story Pepe deals with some of the very struggles that I faced growing up.
 With help from his parents, family doctor and a school counselor and a leap of faith, he took a chance – and “finds his way”.

 As parents, we are tasked at finding the right balance between setting barriers and providing support; protection from harm and room to grow.
 In our many daily responsibilities, sometimes all that we can do as parents is put on the side or reduced to minimal acknowledgements and we forget to provide those little nuggets of support to our children.
 Pepe is able to succeed by taking a chance and from the support of his family and community, and learns a tremendous amount about himself from this.